-The salmon are running!
+The salmon will be running!

 Owen Sound is one of the few places in Ontario where you can watch the salmon spawning in their natural habitat, in streams and rushing rivers, migrating upstream to lay their eggs in the shallows before winter settles in.
 The salmon run is weather dependent, usually beginning mid-September and lasting until about mid-October.